jantman/FlirImageExtractor/README.md

 This small Python tool/library allows to extract the original photo and thermal sensor values converted to temperatures, as well as creating side-by-side thermal and visual images.

+## NOTE ABOUT THIS FORK

+This is an absolutely minimal change to get this working, since I'll probably only use it once.
+There's a lot in this code that could be improved.

 ## Requirements

 This tool relies on `exiftool`.
 It should be available in most Linux distributions (e.g. as `perl-image-exiftool` in Arch Linux or `libimage-exiftool-perl` in Debian and Ubuntu).
 Installing that dependency is outside of the scope of this README, but should be done using your OS'es package manager.